 FAQ

-• To maintain high-quality client care, Dr. Pav limits their caseload, which often means we reach full capacity.
-When this happens, or when our waitlist is closed, we update this website accordingly.
+• To maintain high-quality client care, I limit my caseload, which often means reaching full capacity.
+When this happens, or when my waitlist is closed, I update my website.

-We close the waitlist when it becomes too long to ensure available sessions within approximately six months.
+I close the waitlist when it becomes too long to avoid lengthy wait-times beyond 6 months.

-Our preference is to close the waitlist rather than have clients face extended wait times, encouraging them to seek support from other services in the meantime.
+I prefer to close the waitlist rather than have clients waiting for extended periods to encourage individuals to seek support from other services.

-• The frequency and length of therapy depend on your individual needs.
-Some clients find a few sessions are enough for current issues, while others may benefit from longer engagement.
+• The frequency and duration of treatment will depend on your individual needs.
+Some clients may find a few sessions are enough for current issues, while others may benefit from longer engagement.

 For guidance, GP referrals are typically for 6 to 10 sessions.